seam/examples/booking/readme.txt

  mvn -o -f seam-booking-ear/pom.xml jboss:harddeploy

-But it's better to use the antrun plugin since it is smarter about what it copies, which is bound to the end of the package goal when the jboss-explode profile is active:
+But it's better to use the antrun plugin since it is smarter about what it copies, which is bound to the end of the package goal when the explode profile is active:

  mvn -o package -Pexplode

+You can force a restart of the application by activating the restart profile:

+ mvn -o validate -Prestart

-You can remove the archive by activating the jboss-unexplode profile:
+You can remove the archive by activating the undeploy profile:

- mvn -o validate -Punexplode
+ mvn -o validate -Pundeploy

 Note that the -o puts Maven in offline mode so that it doesn't perform time consuming update checks.